Key takeaways

 What are the Elements of a Quasi Contract?

-Quasi-contracts, often simpler than traditional contracts, have three essential elements - providing evidence of a wrongful act, advantage experienced through those goods/services, and compensation being denied.
+Quasi contracts, often simpler than traditional contracts, have three essential elements: evidence of a wrongful act, an advantage experienced through those goods or services, and compensation being denied.

-- Provision of goods or services that merit compensation: The party wronged (allegedly) must be able to demonstrate that they provided valuable goods or services, such as through documentation, witness statements, or other tangible proof.
-This shows the goods/services deserve compensation.
+- Provision of goods or services that merit compensation: The allegedly wronged party must demonstrate that they provided valuable goods or services — through documentation, witness statements, or other tangible proof.
+This shows the goods or services deserve compensation.

 When this is taken to court, the judge can rule for compensation after reviewing the evidence provided.
 Quasi contracts have fewer elements than regular contracts.
 They focus on straightforward principles of fairness, which is why contract automation software generally centers around more complex agreements that require detailed terms, conditions, and mutual consent.